openstack/ironic/doc/source/admin/drivers/idrac.rst

     }
   }

-In Wallaby, the OEM section is the only section that is supported.
+Currently, the OEM section is the only section that is supported.
 The OEM section uses the iDRAC Server Configuration Profile (SCP) and can be edited as necessary if it complies with the SCP.
 For more information about SCP and its capabilities, see SCP_Reference_Guide_.